 SAVE THIS HONEY OATMEAL BREAD TO YOUR PINTEREST BOARD!

 And let’s be friends on Pinterest!
 I’m always pinning great recipes!

 Combine oats, butter, boiling water, and salt.
-Cool to lukewarm (takes about 30-45 minutes).
+Cool to lukewarm (about 20 minutes).

 Stir in yeast.
 Add 2 eggs, honey, and 3 cups flour.
-Beat at medium speed until smooth, about 2 minutes.
-I just use my dough hook for this.
+Mix well.

 Place in greased bowl, and turn dough over so it is greased on all sides.
 Cover and let rise until doubled, about 60-90 minutes.

 Divide into two even balls and shape into two 5 1/2 X 9 inch greased bread pans.
 Cover and let rise again until doubled, about 60 minutes.